-A tortfeasor's insurer's subrogation claim against the injured party's doctor asserting that the doctor rendered unnecessary medical treatment for which the insurer was responsible amounts to an action for medical malpractice, which is governed by ch.
+A tortfeasor's insurer's subrogation claim against the injured party's doctor asserting that the doctor rendered unnecessary medical treatment for which the insurer was ing that the doctor rendered unnecessary medical treatment for which the insurer was responsible amounts to an action for medical malpractice, which is governed by ch.
 655. Neither the tortfeasor nor the insurer are patients or patient's representatives under this section and thus do not have standing to bring a malpractice claim.
 The application of ch.
 655 to bar the insurer's subrogation claim does not violate equal protection guarantees.
 Konkel v.
 Acuity, 2009 WI App 132, 321 Wis.
 2d 306, 775 N.W.2d 258, 08-2156.